jbroadway/docs/docs/1.0/building-your-set/dressing-your-set/skies.md

 # Skies

-When dressing your set, you might need to set up a sky incase you are outside or there are any windows where you can see the outside world.
+When dressing your set, you might need to set up a sky in case you are outside or there are any windows where you can see the outside world.

 ## How to select your sky